kamir/kstreams-perf-test/README.md

 ```

 ## Run a KStreams-Example Applications
-All following commands have to be executed in your `docker-compose` project folder.
+The following commands have to be executed in your `docker-compose` project folder from which the Confluent Platform has been started.

 The next four commands can be executed in a sequence:
 ```